alexbol99/flatten-js/README.md

 # Javascript library for 2d geometry

-FlattenJS is a javascript library (less than 50 Kb minified) for manipulating abstract geometrical shapes like point, vector, line, segment, circle, arc and polygon.
+FlattenJS is a javascript library (about 50 Kb minified) for manipulating abstract geometrical shapes like point, vector, line, segment, circle, arc and polygon.
 Shapes may be organized into Planar Set - searchable container which support spatial queries.

-FlattenJS provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, and more.
+FlattenJS provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, apply transformations and more.
 Polygon model is rather comprehensive and supports multi polygons with many islands and holes.
 Edges of polygon may be circular arcs or segments.
 Some algorithms like [Boolean Operations](https://github.com/alexbol99/flatten-boolean-op) and [Offset](https://github.com/alexbol99/flatten-offset), implemented in separate packages.